MKiyoaki/SlowFast-Interaction/README.md

 ### 1. Introduction

-SlowFast-Interaction is basing on the framework of PySlowFast that used for deploying explainability tools in detecting and classifying Interaction Rupture.
+SlowFast-Interaction is basing on the framework of PySlowFast, aims to explore the application of explainable AI paradigm in detecting and classifying human's responses to different types of Interaction Ruptures.

 ### 2. Getting Start